phobos101/dwarven-defender/README.md

 Every level rewards the player with 5 upgrade points.
 These points are used to upgrade various aspects of your hero.

-* Attack      Increased click damage by 1 per purchase.
+* Attack:      Increased click damage by 1 per purchase.
 This also affects henchmen.
-* Defense     Increased resistance to enemy attacks by 1 per purchase.
+* Defense:     Increased resistance to enemy attacks by 1 per purchase.
-* Speed       Increased chance to dodge by .1%.
+* Speed:       Increased chance to dodge by .1%.
 Dodge will avoid all damage from a single attack.
-* Presence    Decreases the enemies movement speed by .1% per purchase.
+* Presence:    Decreases the enemies movement speed by .1% per purchase.
-* Agility     Increased critical hit chance by .1% per purchase (crits do x10 damage).
+* Agility:     Increased critical hit chance by .1% per purchase (crits do x10 damage).
-* Vitality    Increased hero health by 10HP per purchase.
+* Vitality:    Increased hero health by 10HP per purchase.
 Choosing this also fully heals your hero!

 ![](./assets/upgrades.png)